-Premiering in the summer of 1992, the fourth season of Tales from the Crypt allow for a few high points, but far too many low points.
+Premiering in the summer of 1992, the fourth season of Tales from the Crypt allows for a few high points, but gives way for far too many low points.
 We do see some of the biggest stars the show ever got in this season, with Tom Hanks directing the season premiere and Brad Pitt and Joe Pesci starring in their own respective episodes.
 But even the big names cannot save this season from mediocrity.

 The season premiere, directed by Tom Hanks, is called “None But the Lonely Heart.”
 One of the better episodes of the season, Hanks’ first foray into directing is a strong one, as he makes this one of the more goofy and fun episodes of the series.
 The episode centers on a con-man named Howard Prince.
 Mr. Prince is a particularly low breed of con-man, the kind that marries rich old women just to kill them off and rake in their inheritance.
 He’s done this routine many times before, but when he starts getting blackmailed regarding the devious acts he’s been committing, he begins to panic.
 Who could know, though?
 This episode left me with a smile on my face, even during its disturbing ending.
 Featuring cameo appearances by Hanks himself and former champion boxer Sugar Ray Leonard, this episode is just extremely goofy and entirely fun.